jamestunnell/go-synth/unit/gen/env/adsr/README.md

 The envelope value that is held constant during the sustain stage.

 ### Attack Time
-Time to slew from 0 to the Peak Level.
+Time (seconds) to slew from 0 to the Peak Level.
 Must be positive.

 ### Decay Time
-Time to slew from Peak Level to Sustain Level.
+Time (seconds)  to slew from Peak Level to Sustain Level.
 Must be positive.

 ### Release Time
-Time to slew from Sustain Level to 0.
+Time (seconds)  to slew from Sustain Level to 0.
 Must be positive.

 ## State Machine
 The ADSR envelope generator uses a state machine (SM), as shown in this diagram.